In this blog, we will discuss the latest chatbot trends to keep an eye on.

-According to a recent Grand View Research report, the Chatbot market is expected to reach roughly $1.2 billion on a global scale, in less than ten years.
+According to a recent Grand View Research report, the Chatbot market is expected to reach roughly $1.2 billion globally in less than ten years.
 What’s more, experts are predicting that the market will grow at a compounded annual growth rate of more than 24%.

-But while older consumers still have trouble identifying the true value of Chatbots, millennials have fewer concerns about the technology.
+But while older consumers still have trouble identifying the true value of chatbots, millennials have fewer concerns about the technology.

 “ According to Mobile Marketer research, around 40% of millennials say they chat with Chatbots on a daily basis.”

 AI-powered chatbots are now capable of delivering a personalized experience to clients and customers.
 One of the best examples, given by chatbot magazine, is Bank of America’s.
 Their chatbot is capable of handling any customer query.
 With predictive analytics, the bot can anticipate customers' needs and guide them through complex banking procedures – helping customers make payments, check balances, save money, and so on.